kriszyp/cbor-records/README.md

 To reuse the record definition and later create another record/object instance using the same set of property names, use the referenced-record tag (106).
 This can encode a record/object with the same structure, and referencing the previously defined record definition.
 The value for this tag should be an array, with N+1 elements, where N is the number of properties in the record.
 The first element should be the id of the record definition to use.
 All subsequent elements in the array should be the property values of the current record being encoded, corresponding to the property names, by position, as defined in the record definition array.
 The decoder should return the record/object instance.

 A defined-record can use an id of a previously defined record, in which case the previously defined record is discarded and replaced by the new record definition.
 Encoders are encouraged to limit the number of ids used and cycle through ids as necessary to limit the total number of ids tracked at a time.

+If the array of property values in a referenced record has fewer elements than the array property names, only the subset of property names that positionally align should be used.

 ## Examples